Banana Yoshimoto: Writing style

 Yoshimoto says that her two main themes are "the exhaustion of young Japanese in contemporary Japan" and "the way in which terrible experiences shape a person's life".

 Her works describe the problems faced by youth, urban existentialism, and teenagers trapped between imagination and reality.
 Her works are targeted not only to the young and rebellious, but also to grown-ups who are still young at heart.
 Yoshimoto's characters, settings, and titles have a modern and American approach, but the core is Japanese.
 She addresses readers in a personal and friendly way, with warmth and outright innocence, writing about the simple things such as the squeaking of wooden floors or the pleasant smell of food.
 Food and dreams are recurring themes in her work which are often associated with memories and emotions.
 Yoshimoto admits that most of her artistic inspiration derives from her own dreams and that she'd like to always be sleeping and living a life full of dreams.
+Yoshimoto's works play upon the duality of traditional and contemporary values, and separetely reality and dreams blending to form a distinct narrative style.
+Her postmodern style often favors the chatacter's internal world and development over convention plot structure and is open for and encourages one own's interpretations.

 She named American author Stephen King as one of her first major influences and drew inspiration from his non-horror stories.
 As her writing progressed, she was further influenced by Truman Capote and Isaac Bashevis Singer.
 Also manga artist Yumiko Ōshima was an inspiration.